Teen Job Interview Questions About Success

 Work experience offers teens valuable benefits.
 If you get a job as a teen, you'll learn to take responsibility, act professionally, and develop your ability to resolve everyday conflicts and problems.
 Plus, you'll gain valuable experience for your resume and college applications.
 But, since teens typically haven't held many (or any!) previous positions, answering interview questions requires some strategy.

-Here are tips for how you can prepare for interviews.
-Plus, see sample answers for questions about success.
+Here are sample answers for questions about success.
+Plus, review tips for how you can prepare for interviews.

 Tips for Teens on Successful Interviewing